 It’s not a good idea to use marijuana while driving your car, but it doesn’t mean you won’t ever light up when it’s parked.
 Perhaps you don’t smoke indoors, or the weather prevents smoking outside.
 Everyone loves a hotbox until you get pulled over, and the cop asks, “Have you been smoking marijuana?”
-Be mindful that it has a persistent smell that could lead to big trouble!
+Also, be aware that weed has a persistent smell that could get you in big trouble!

 Weed smoke can embed into car interiors, including the seats, carpet, dashboards, cloth ceilings, and air conditioning units.
-So, getting high in a car can be exciting and troublesome simultaneously!
+So, getting high in a car can be exciting but bothersome, ultimately!
 So, have you used your car to smoke marijuana or stored part of it?

 Before we start, we want to clarify that we absolutely do not encourage you to drive after getting stoned.